tatou-tatou/Themes/Stendhal/Panel/README.md

 The startmenu is made by mygtkmenu.
 It appears when clicking on the blank space on the left of the workspace list, but you can easily add an icon or more space by editing the appropriate line in `panel-settings`.

-The snippet that draws the appropriate icon according to the state of the workspace was made by Baskerville and is in panel-skeleton.
+The code that draws the appropriate icon according to the state of the workspace was written by Baskerville and is in panel-skeleton.

 #Music and system events
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/notstat.gif)